antmicro/protoplaster/README.md

     - path: "/dev/video1"
 ```
 ## System report
 Protoplaster provides `protoplaster-system-report`, a tool to obtain information about system state and configuration.
-It executes list of provided scripts and saves output of each one, optionally generating summaries.
-The outputs are stored in single zip archive together with html summary.
+It executes a list of commands and saves their outputs.
+The outputs are stored in a single zip archive together with an HTML summary.

 ### Usage
 ```